-This guide to dog poisons will expose the risks about feeding dogs every day human Toxic Foods and what sort of signs to look out for.
-This guide will also help you look out for Household Poisons that are very unfriendly to pets and show you how you can start buying pet-safe products to Dog Proof Your Home.
+This guide to dog poisons will expose the risks of feeding dogs every-day human toxic foods and what sort of signs to look out for.
+This guide will also help you look out for household poisons that are very unfriendly to pets and show you how you can start buying pet-safe products to dog proof your home.

-To start out this guide to dog poisons, if your dog has eaten any type of Toxic Houseplants, food, or an unnatural chemical, be sure to have your local vet's emergency number or an alternative 24 hour 7 days a week vet.
+To start out this guide to dog poisons, if your dog has eaten any type of toxic houseplants, food, or an unnatural chemical, be sure to have your local vet's emergency number or an alternative 24 hour 7 days a week vet clinic.

-If your dog starts to show unusual signs like vomiting, diarrhea, and any other obvious Dog Poison Symptoms make sure to take him to the vet immediately.
-Alternatively if you need assistance right away and fear you can not reach a vet in time, then call the Nation Animal Poison Control Center at 1-900-680-0000.
+If your dog starts to show unusual signs like vomiting, diarrhea, and any other obvious dog poison symptoms make sure to take him to the vet immediately.
+Alternatively if you need assistance right away and fear you can not reach a vet in time, then call the National Animal Poison Control Center at 1-900-680-0000.
 They are available 24/7.

 Dogs will often stumble upon and eat wild mushrooms on their daily walk.
 If you catch your dog eating wild mushrooms for the very first time, be sure to take a sample home.
 You will be able to give it to the vet for examination if your dog starts to experience some strange symptoms.

 There are other dangers right here in our homes, if dogs are not supervised.
 They tend to eat pieces that fall off toxic plants.
 These could be indoor houseplants, or those in the landscape in our gardens.